Alnwick Town Hall: History

 The new building was designed in the neoclassical style, built in ashlar stone at a cost of £730 and was completed in 1731.
-The design involved an asymmetrical main frontage with five bays facing onto the Market Place; it featured a steep flight of steps from the ground floor, built across the fourth bay and leading up to a first floor porch in the fifth bay.
+The design involved an asymmetrical main frontage with five bays facing onto the Market Place (a large shop front would be inserted in the first and second bays in 1770).
+A steep flight of steps, built across the fourth bay, led from the ground floor up to a first floor porch in the fifth bay.
 In the central bay, there was a rusticated and arched entrance to a passageway going through to Fenkle Street.
 There were sash windows in the other bays on the first floor.
-At roof level, there was a parapet, and, on the rear elevation, there was a three stage tower with pediments on each side.
+At roof level, there was a parapet.
 Internally, the principal room was the public hall, which was used for meetings of the common council, as well as quarter sessions hearings.
 There were also two adjoining rooms.

-A clock, designed and manufactured by a Mr Bell, was added to the tower in 1767, a large shop front was installed in the first and second bays in 1770 and some small corner spires, designed by George Hastings, were added to the tower in 1771.
+A three-stage clock tower was added to the rear by a Mr Bell in 1767 (topped with pediments on each side); small corner spires, designed by George Hastings, were added to the tower in 1771.
+That same year a new clock was installed, manufactured locally by one David Hastings, 'a man famous in the town for his ingenuity'; the old clock (which dated from 1717) was removed and reinstalled in the nearby Pottergate Tower.

 In the early 19th century theatrical events took place in the town hall with Stephen Kemble playing Falstaff there.
-Illuminated dials were added to the clock, which had to be wound by hand, in 1876.
+In 1876 the clock was again replaced (and, as before, the old clock was installed in the Pottergate Tower, where it replaced its predecessor).
+The new clock, manufactured by W. F. Evans of Handsworth, chimed the quarters on two bells and struck the hours on a third.
+Illuminated dials were also added to the clock at this time.
+(The clock remains in service and has to be wound by hand each week).

+The borough council, which met in the town hall, was abolished under the Municipal Corporations Act 1883.
 After the town became an urban district in 1894, the building remained in use by the urban district council until it moved to new offices at the site of the former Alnwick Workhouse in Wagonway Road after the Second World War.
 The town hall became the venue for the annual Alnwick Beer Festival, when it was established in 2007, and subsequently also become the venue for a local art gallery.